Boston, the capital city of the Commonwealth of Massachusetts in the United States, is one of the most popular travel destinations among people.

 The Old North Church in the North End, Boston, Massachusetts, is one of the oldest churches and is considered a National Historic Landmark.

-History of the Old North Church
+12.1 History of the Old North Church

-The lanterns were used as a signal to be sent to the Charlestown patriots across the Charles River, to notify the activities of the British army and the message would be further forwarded to Lexington and Concord.
+The lanterns were used as a signal to be sent to the Charlestown patriots across the Charles River to notify the activities of the British army, and the message would be further forwarded to Lexington and Concord.

 13. New England Aquarium

-The giant ocean tank in the New England Aquarium is home to many members such as Sea Turtles, Stingrays, Bonnethead Sharks, and many more.
+The giant ocean tank in the New England Aquarium is home to many members, such as Sea Turtles, Stingrays, Bonnethead Sharks, and many more.

-Surrounding the tank, galleries featuring marine mammals such as The Thinking Gallery, ancient fishes, rare sea dragons are present.
+Surrounding the tank, galleries featuring marine mammals such as The Thinking Gallery, ancient fishes, and rare sea dragons are present.
 The Freshwater Gallery features Anacondas, Piranha, Electric eels, and Atlantic salmon.

-Every year nearly 1.3 million visitors visit the New England Aquarium.
+Every year, nearly 1.3 million visitors visit the New England Aquarium.
 If you ever plan to visit Boston, take your family on a tour of the New England Aquarium, which will take 1-2 hours.

 14. Beacon Hill

-Beacon Hill, the beautiful landmark got its name from a beacon that used to sit on the top of the hill to warn people about foreign invaders.
+Beacon Hill, the beautiful landmark, got its name from a beacon that used to sit on the top of the hill to warn people about foreign invaders.

-Attraction sites in Beacon hill
+14.1 Attraction Sites in Beacon Hill

-- The Massachusetts State House built in 1798, is one of the main attractions of Beacon hill and is the residence of the State Government.
+- The Massachusetts State House, built in 1798, is one of the main attractions of Beacon Hill and is the residence of the State Government.

 - Charles Street is one of the best places for shopping and is one of the top-most visited sites among tourists.